gchure/phd/src/chapter_01/section_06_conclusion.md

 Mustonen, and Aleksandra Walczak entitled *Predicting evolution* [@lassig2017] describes what the future of evolutionary theory may look like given these types of models.
-Recent technological advancements in sequencing, microscopy, and computation coupled with theoretical advancements the biophysics of gene regulation present an opportunity for a rich theoretical dialogue between molecular biophysics and evolutionary dynamics coupled with experimental dissection (@Fig:molbiophys_evoldynam).
+Recent technological advancements in sequencing, microscopy, and computation coupled with theoretical advancements in the biophysics of gene regulation present an opportunity for a rich theoretical dialogue between molecular biophysics and evolutionary dynamics coupled with experimental dissection (@Fig:molbiophys_evoldynam).